The importance of Business Plans for a Small Business

 Financial Planning Tips:

-Before I explain you the financial planning method, I use to build financial projections, here are a few simple financial planning tips for you:
+Before I explain to you the financial planning method I use to build financial projections, here are a few simple financial planning tips for you:

 - Never start with an assumption; you will get an investor.
 This way, you will prepare yourself for the worst-case scenario and will keep your expenses in check from day one.